google/flexbox-layout/README.md

   * This attribute forces a flex line wrapping, the default value is `false`. i.e. if this is set to `true` for a flex item, the item will become the first item of a flex line.
-(A wrapping happens regardless of the flex items being processed in the the previous flex line) This attribute is ignored if the `flex_wrap` attribute is set to `nowrap`.
+(A wrapping happens regardless of the flex items being processed in the previous flex line) This attribute is ignored if the `flex_wrap` attribute is set to `nowrap`.
   The equivalent attribute isn't defined in the original CSS Flexible Box Module specification, but having this attribute is useful for Android developers.
-For example, to flatten the layouts when building a grid like layout or for a situation where developers want to put a new flex line to make a semantic difference from the previous one, etc.
+For example, to flatten the layouts when building a grid-like layout or for a situation where developers want to put a new flex line to make a semantic difference from the previous one, etc.

     ![Wrap before explanation](/assets/layout_wrapBefore.gif)